What is the Patient Choice Scheme?

 What are the views of GPC on the Patient Choice Scheme?

-- practices will remain responsible and accountable for the overall delivery of GP care to their registered patients even if they are not responsible for their care away from the surgery and must therefore assure themselves that safe and appropriate arrangements for GP care are in place should out of area registered patients be unable to attend their practice
+- practices remain responsible and accountable for the overall delivery of GP care to their registered patients even if they are not responsible for their care away from the surgery and must therefore assure themselves that safe and appropriate arrangements for GP care are in place should out of area registered patients be unable to attend their practice

 - the fragmentation and availability of community and social services to these patients, and the potential consequences in respect of safeguarding issues